Karthikprasadm/Cardly/README.md

 - Enter your financial profile and preferences in the UI.
 - Get personalized credit card recommendations with detailed explanations.
+- Upload recent statements to let Cardly auto-categorize your spending (the sliders become fallbacks).
+- Pin recommended cards to compare annual fees, rewards, and perks.
+- Use the “What-if scenario” toggle to simulate travel-heavy months and review the net annual value bar chart to see how each card stacks up.

 ---